funkhaus/wordpress-theme-boilerplate/README.md

 <link rel="stylesheet" type="text/css" media="all" href="<?php bloginfo( 'stylesheet_url' ); ?>?v1.0" />
 ```

 And then use `wp_enqueue_scripts` to load in each required JS file as need.
-For example, in functions.php you'd do something like below.
+For example, in functions.php you'd do something like this:

-Be sure to set version numbers and dependencies.
-Each `wp_register_script` and `wp_enqueue_script` should be on a new line.
-We do this so it is easy to turn off scripts for debugging.
-Unless it is a major web project (like Vimeo or Goggle Maps) avoid using 3rd party CDNs.

-Be sure to check what scripts ship by default with WordPress (Masnory and jQuery are good examples).

 ```php
 /*